 MHC 655 Crisis and Trauma Counseling

-Studies that include counseling approaches that effectively address crises and trauma, the impact of trauma and crisis and potential neurobiological responses; skills and techniques for assessing and intervening in specific crisis or trauma situations including suicide assessment and intervention, assessing risk of danger to others, and procedures for identifying trauma and abuse and for reporting abuse.
+Studies that include counseling approaches that effectively address crises and trauma and the impact of trauma and crisis and potential neurobiological responses.
+Students will learn skills and techniques for assessing and intervening in specific crisis or trauma situations, including suicide assessment and intervention, assessing risk of danger to others, and procedures for identifying trauma and abuse and for reporting abuse.
 3 credits.

 MHC 695 Seminar

 Special topics in Psychology.
 Prerequisite: Written consent of instructor.
 Primarily for master’s candidates in Psychology.
 3 credits.

 MHC 696 Clinical Internship I (PREQ MHC 694)